-- 141. Increased efficiency and transparency in the adopted evaluation implementation process should lead to an improved process. - 142.
-Assigning one utility to be responsible for drafting the RFP and the selection criteria should lead to a more efficient process. - 143.
-Authorizing Energy Division, with input from the responsible utility, to select the consultant will ensure fairness. - 144.
-Transparency is important to the success of the evaluation. - 145.
-Improved transparency for the evaluation of the net billing tariff is achieved if the following occur: (1) the draft Research Plan is provided to the service list at least 10 days prior to a public workshop; (2) written informal comments on the draft proposed Research Plan are accepted by the consultant; and 3) the final proposed Research Plan is provided again to parties for an additional opportunity to comment. - 146.
-Additional transparency during the draft evaluation report of the net billing tariff evaluation will improve the overall process. - 147.
-In D.22-12-056, the Commission stated that it will consider the contents of the evaluation and associated party comments in a future proceeding. - 148.
-There are no remaining issues to address within the scope of this proceeding. - 149.
-Pub.
+- 167. There is nothing in the record of this proceeding that requires the Commission to prohibit Energy Division from using the Response to Recommendation Process on an informal basis in the evaluation process. - 168.
+Increased efficiency and transparency in the adopted evaluation implementation process should lead to an improved process. - 169.
+Authorizing Energy Division to draft the RFP and the selection criteria should lead to a more efficient process. - 170.
+Transparency is important to the success of the evaluation. - 171.
+Improved transparency for the evaluation of the net billing tariff is achieved if the following occur: (1) the draft Research Plan is provided to the service list at least 10 days prior to a public workshop; (2) written informal comments on the draft proposed Research Plan are accepted by the consultant; and 3) the final proposed Research Plan is provided again to parties for an additional opportunity to comment. - 172.
+Utilities currently collect many of the data types listed in Table 14. - 173.
+The data collected will not be limited nor will the data be difficult to collect. - 174.
+Requiring Utilities to begin to collect data by December 15, 2023 will minimize future risk that certain data were not tracked or are no longer accessible. - 175.
+Additional transparency during the draft evaluation report of the net billing tariff evaluation will improve the overall process. - 176.
+In D.22-12-056, the Commission stated that it will consider the contents of the evaluation and associated party comments in a future proceeding. - 177.
+There are no remaining issues to address within the scope of this proceeding.

+- 178. Pub.
 Util.
-Code §2827.10 states that the CARB Standards will be applicable to each fuel cell electrical generation resource. - 150.
+Code §2827.10 states that the CARB Standards will be applicable to each fuel cell electrical generation resource. - 179.
 Absent a retroactive clause in Pub.
 Util.
-Code §2827.10, it would not be fair to apply the new standards to NEMFC resources installed prior to enactment of the legislation. - 151.
-The NEMFC tariff is a Commission regulated tariff and such compliance should be conducted through the Commission.

-- 152. As Utilities are also regulated by the Commission and are responsible for ensuring safe and compliant interconnection, Utilities are the appropriate entities to conduct compliance of the CARB Standards. - 153.
-Ratepayers should not be responsible for the costs of compliance with CARB Standards. - 154.
+Code §2827.10, it would not be fair to apply the new standards to NEMFC resources installed prior to enactment of the legislation. - 180.
+The NEMFC tariff is a Commission regulated tariff and such compliance should be conducted through the Commission. - 181.
+As Utilities are also regulated by the Commission and are responsible for ensuring safe and compliant interconnection, Utilities are the appropriate entities to conduct compliance of the CARB Standards. - 182.
+Ratepayers should not be responsible for the costs of compliance with CARB Standards. - 183.
 Pub.
 Util.
-Code §2827.10(e)(2) authorizes the Commission to allow Utilities to charge a fee to a fuel cell customer-generator to recover the costs "associated with providing interconnection inspection services." - 155.
-Approval of a fee to recover the costs associated with providing NEMFC resource interconnection inspection services will allow the Commission to meet the requirements of complying with the CARB Standards while protecting ratepayers from additional costs. - 156.
-D.16-01-044 requires that the NEMFC tariff interconnection fee be based solely on the following costs incurred for NEMFC resources less than one MW in size: NEM Processing and Administrative Costs, Distribution Engineering Costs, and Metering Installation/Inspection and Commissioning Costs. - 157.
-There are times when the ASME PTC 50-2002 performance test is not feasible. - 158.
-An alternative calculation to the ASME PTC 50-2002 performance test would be using equipment specification sheets with the fuel input rate and net electrical power output and the useful heat rate for Combined Heat and Power systems. - 159.
-The standard calculation should be the ASME PTC 50-2002 test results. - 160.
-The request to extend the timeline for initial certification from three to six months will provide sufficient time for customers and utilities to prepare for the initial certification.
+Code §2827.10(e)(2) authorizes the Commission to allow Utilities to charge a fee to a fuel cell customer-generator to recover the costs "associated with providing interconnection inspection services." - 184.
+Approval of a fee to recover the costs associated with providing NEMFC resource interconnection inspection services will allow the Commission to meet the requirements of complying with the CARB Standards while protecting ratepayers from additional costs. - 185.
+D.16-01-044 requires that the NEMFC tariff interconnection fee be based solely on the following costs incurred for NEMFC resources less than one MW in size: NEM Processing and Administrative Costs, Distribution Engineering Costs, and Metering Installation/Inspection and Commissioning Costs. - 186.
+There are times when the ASME PTC 50-2002 performance test is not feasible.